nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Example:** `food_intake_add d/31 Mar 2021 n/tomato c/20 f/35 p/50`

 <div markdown="span" class="alert alert-primary">
   ✏️ <strong>Note:</strong> Any nutrient value(s) specified for an existing food item will be overwritten and updated in the food list for future use.
 Older food intake record(s) associated with the same food item will retain their original values.
+The food nutrients' value specified must lie within the range of 0 to 1000, both inclusive, and can be up to 2 decimal places.
 </div>

 **Expected output:**